 Spend your second day in Mid-City!
 First stop: breakfast at Ruby Slipper for my usual Tex-Mex eggs and chorizo Migas plate with a side of Poinsettia.
 Cranberry Juice and Champagne counts as a side, right?

 Afterwards, make your way over to the New Orleans Museum of Art (NOMA).
 Be sure to explore the outside as well, it’s equally beautiful.
-Take a walk throughout City Park, especially the Sculpture Garden, which is free!
+Take a walk throughout City Park, especially the Sculpture Garden.
 You should check out Colombian artist, Fernando Botero’s sculpture if you’re interested in finding more Latin American surprises in New Orleans!

 Close to NOMA is Parkway Bakery & Tavern, one of the best places to grab another classic New Orleans dish – a po-boy.
 The line to get your hands on one of these tasty sandwiches could be as long as 30 minutes, but they are WORTH IT!
 You can eat your po-boy in Parkway but here’s a local tip - take your po-boy two blocks up and find a place to sit along Bayou St. John.
 You may just spot a few kayakers, paddle boarders, makeshift “party rafts” or even a baby alligator!